CloudLabs-MOC/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/09-create-power-bi-dashboard.md

 ## Exercise 1: Create a Dashboard

-In this exercise you will create the **Sales Monitoring** dashboard.
+In this exercise, you will create the **Sales Monitoring** dashboard.
 The completed dashboard will look like the following:

 ![Image of the completed dashboard, comprising three tiles.](Linked_image_Files/module9.1.png)